Scifabric/docs.pybossa.com/docs/index.md

 any of the available templates, this way every customer can then adapt it to their own needs.

-PYBOSSA integrates with other data collection products such as Amazon S3, Twitter, Youtube, Google Spreadsheets, Flickr, Raspberry Pi, etc.
+PYBOSSA can import data directly from other products such as Amazon S3, Twitter, Youtube, Google Spreadsheets, Flickr, Raspberry Pi, etc.
 Through all these integrations PYBOSSA allows data capture for further analysis made by users in a transparent and easy way.